Jacob Buehler Snider: Biography

-Jacob Buehler Snider, Jr. was born on June 17, 1886, in Grenada, Mississippi.
-He fought in World War I. Snider represented Tate County in the Mississippi House of Representatives from 1928 to 1932.
+In 1924, Snider was elected mayor of Senatobia, Mississippi.
+During his tenure as mayor, he helped fix a monetary deficit in the municipal power and light plant.
+He resigned from his mayor office on January 1, 1928 as he then represented Tate County in the Mississippi House of Representatives from 1928 to 1932.
+During this term, Snider chaired the Municipalities Committee.
 From 1936 to 1940, Snider served as the Lieutenant Governor of Mississippi.
 In 1939, Snider unsuccessfully sought the Mississippi Democratic Party's nomination for Governor.
-Snider died on March 15, 1966, in Pascagoula, Mississippi.
+He died on March 15, 1966, in Pascagoula, Mississippi.